CassioML/cassio-website/docs/more_info.md

 ```

 All notebooks offer the choice between using Cassandra and Astra DB: the former
-case relies on a `cqlsession.py`, imported from the notebooks,
+case relies on a `cqlsession.py`, imported in the notebooks,
 which provides the simple logic to create the session and read the keyspace
 from the environment variables.
 If you need additional customization (such as
 setting up authentication, using a custom port for CQL, etc), this is the